jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 <u>To bypass UAC, access to a user account within the local administrators group of the target system is required</u>.
 UAC prompts users to confirm or provide credentials before granting administrative privileges.

 UAC has integrity levels ranging from low to high, if the UAC protection level is set below "high," some programs can run with elevated privileges without prompting the user.
-So, for example, if we create a meterpreter payload with msfvenom payload and have it successfully uploaded/executed on the target with administrative privileges, we would then bypass UAC without the need for the consent prompt.
+So, for example, if we create a meterpreter payload with msfvenom and have it successfully uploaded/executed on the target with administrative privileges, we would then bypass UAC without the need for the consent prompt.

 There are various tools and methods to bypass UAC, but the choice of technique depends on the version of Windows and the UAC integrity level configured on the target system.
 #### UACMe